 TG: Always makes me wonder if hearing this version kept the Davies brothers awake at night until they felt compelled to release whatever early ’80s album – Come Dancing by the Parley End Up Blowing All Your Lolas for the Week.
 Not that a Kinks komeback was totally a bad thing...

-TG: Punks from the waist down, when needed.
-Alex shows off a bit...tasty cymbals under phased guitar string massages – somewhere, Jamie’s crying.
+TG: Punks from the waist down.
+Alex shows off a bit...tasty cymbals under string massages.
+Somewhere, Jamie’s crying.

 CM: Head-down energy and more lyrical darkness in a song described by its title.
 You know they’re not really punks but they make the word their own.
 (Eddie has referred to “Ain’t Talkin Bout Love” as near-punk, too.)
 The band didn’t do live albums in the early days because the studio takes were essentially live, and that’s obvious here, with the raw room balance and rhythm section behavior during the guitar solo.
 Heck, it’s obvious about everything on the first two or three albums.

-TG: Great opening riff.
-Dave goes from streetwise to world weary, and the beat goes slinky, almost funky.
+TG: Dave goes from streetwise to world weary, and the beat goes slinky.

-CM: As much as the debut album introduces the characters and typical operation of the band, it’s also relatively diverse with every track earning its place, and “Dreamer” has quite the aura.
+CM: As much as the debut album introduces the characters and method of the band, it’s also relatively diverse with every track earning its place, and “Dreamer” has quite the aura.
 Striking performance from Dave, and the backing vox put it over the top.

 TG – no, wait, it’s Martin: What do you think about Van Halen?